 Physiotherapist assesses the patient.
 The clinician mentions swelling in the notes but does not report it as a lump.
 The knee is reported to have 120° flexion, full extension, intact ligaments and a positive McMurrays.
 A provisional diagnosis of meniscal degeneration / OA is made.
 The clinician requests an MRI.

 The MRI reports severe PFJ OA, massive joint effusion with suggestion of fatty synovial proliferation raising the possibility of lipoma arborescens.
 No meniscal or ligamentous tear is reported.

 The patient is referred to an Orthopedic surgeon.
 The surgeon requests further MRI scan as the full extent of the lipoma is not visible.
 Lipoma arborescens is confirmed as a diagnosis and the surgeon refers the case to a sarcoma unit who then excise the lipoma via a synovectomy.
 Pathology report reveals inflammation and the patient is referred to Rheumatology for further review.

-Patient sees another physical therapist (same senior clinician) post surgery who joins the dots and pens downs the case after a retrospective analysis and concludes the following :-
+Patient sees another physiotherapist (same senior clinician) post surgery who joins the dots and pens downs the case after a retrospective analysis and concludes the following :-

 - When junior clinicians raise a concern, they should be given thorough consideration.
 Clinical findings can be overlooked in a rushed assessment (between patients).